Succulent Seafood Recipes

 Convey your brand's personality and values

 “If your brand does not have a voice or position, you will quickly find that consumers do not purchase your products,” This is one area that the craft beer industry has embraced (so kudos if that’s you).
 Packaging design can be fun, expressive, hilarious, thought-provoking, or beautiful.
 Let’s say your brand cares about maintaining local hiking trails.
 Your customers probably do too.
 Try out packaging that illustrates these places, or mentions charitable donations to trail restoration groups.
 Or perhaps the owner of your brand is a comedian after hours.
-Each can could have a joke (clearly, we’re not that funny to make a suggestion here) or be named after a classic humorous turn of phrase.
+Each can have a joke (clearly, we’re not that funny to make a suggestion here) or be named after a classic humorous turn of phrase.
 It doesn’t have to be complicated, but it should spur your fans to ask for “the one with the hiking boots” or “the one with the knock knock joke” because they’ve become mentally engaged with your product while drinking it.

 2 spirit bottles + 3 cardboard bottles by Outshinery